ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 <canvas id="screen-basic-plus3-edit"></canvas>

-The edit menu's options are selected in the same way as for the opening menu (by using the cursor keys and **ENTER**).
+<a id="the-edit-menu"></a>The edit menu's options are selected in the same way as for the opening menu (by using the cursor keys and **ENTER**).

 Taking the options in turn...

 `+3 BASIC` - This option simply cancels the edit menu and restores the cursor.
 On the face of it - not very useful; however, if **EDIT** is pressed accidentally, then this option allows you to return to your program with no damage done.

-`Renumber` - BASIC programs use ***line numbers*** to determine the order of the instructions to be carried out.
+<a id="renumbering"></a>`Renumber` - BASIC programs use ***line numbers*** to determine the order of the instructions to be carried out.
 You enter these numbers (which can be any whole-number from 1 to 9999) at the beginning of each program line you type in.
 Selecting the `Renumber` option causes the BASIC program's line numbers to start at line 10 and go up in steps of 10.
 BASIC commands which include references to line numbers (such as `GO TO`, `GO SUB`, `LINE`, `RESTORE`, `RUN` and `LIST`) also have these references renumbered accordingly.

 If for any reason it's not possible to renumber, perhaps because there's no program in the +3, or because `Renumber` would generate line numbers greater than 9999, then the +3 makes a low-pitched bleep and the menu goes away.

-A useful aid to this renumbering facility can be found in chapter 8 part 33.
+A useful aid to this renumbering facility can be found in [chapter 8 part 33](#part33).

-`Screen` - This option moves the cursor into the smaller (bottom) part of the screen, and allows BASIC to be entered and edited there.
+<a id="swapping-screens"></a>`Screen` - This option moves the cursor into the smaller (bottom) part of the screen, and allows BASIC to be entered and edited there.
 This is most useful for working with graphics, as any editing in the bottom screen does not disturb the top screen.
 To switch back to the top screen (which you can do at any time whilst editing), select the edit menu option `Screen` again.

-`Print` - If a printer is connected, this option will print-out a listing of the current program to it.
+<a id="#listing-to-the-printer"></a>`Print` - If a printer is connected, this option will print-out a listing of the current program to it.
 When the listing has finished, the menu will go away and the cursor will come back.
 If for some reason the computer cannot print (e.g. the printer is not connected or is off-line), then pressing the **BREAK** key twice will return you to the editor.

 `Exit` - This option returns you to the opening menu - the +3 retains any program that you were working on in the memory.
 If you wish to go back to the program again, select the option `+3 BASIC` from the opening menu.

 If you select the opening menu option `48 BASIC` (or if you switch off or reset the +3), then any program in the memory will be lost.
 (You may, however, use the opening menu option `Calculator` without losing a program in the memory.)

-Reset the computer and select `+3 BASIC`.
+<a id="typing-in-a-program"></a>Reset the computer and select `+3 BASIC`.
 Now type in the line below.
 As you type it in, the characters will appear on the screen (a character is a letter, number, space, etc.).
 Note that to type in the equals sign '=' you should hold down the **SYMB SHIFT** key, then press the **L** key once.
 Try typing in the line now...

     10 for f=1 to 100 step 10